SirJonthe/jobs/README.md

 Duration data for the root node is provided by the user, who can then decide whether to fix the elapsed time between ticks to some given value, or base the value on real time elapsed between ticks.

 Note that waiting due to durations lower than the accepted minimum is implemented as a soft sleep, meaning that the thread executing the job tree will not stop processing job nodes, but will skip waiting ones.
 Jobs waiting due to durations will not be marked as sleeping.
-However, the convenience function `run` is an exception in this regard as it does a hard sleep, i.e. sleeps the executing thread in order to allow the thread to context switch and lower power consumption.
+However, the convenience function `cc0::jobs::job::run` is an exception in this regard as it does a hard sleep, i.e. sleeps the executing thread in order to allow the thread to context switch and lower power consumption.
 The root node will still not be marked as sleeping in this case.

 ### Running the job tree until complete
 Complex jobs may not terminate after a deterministic amount of time.
 In order to run such jobs to completion the user must run the root of the job tree until some condition has been fulfilled.
 The example below shows how such a root can be set up, and what convenience functions are provided.